Buyer's Agency in Raleigh NC - Make sure they're a licensed Realtor®!

-- How much Due diligence should you ask for when mulitple offers are on the table?
+- How much Due diligence should you ask for when multiple offers are on the table?

-- Did you ask for closing costs to be paid by seller then house doesn't appraise...what happens?
+- Did you ask for closing costs to be paid by the seller then the house doesn't appraise...what happens?

 8) Reasonable knowledge/experience of the entire region, so you can compare/contrast while also saving time.
 Which areas appreciate best, which are more rental areas, where is the Land Fill located or where is future HWY going?
 This is obviously mostly helpful for relocating clients.

 9) Knowledge of the neighborhoods.
-Which neighborhoods are appreciating the most based on market updates.
+Which neighborhoods are appreciating the most based on market updates?
 Members receive quarterly reports exclusively from an appraisal group.
-We have insights to vital stats with information on bestselling or highest appreciating neighborhoods or best amenities for the money.
+We have insights into vital stats with information on bestselling or highest appreciating neighborhoods or best amenities for the money.
 Insights into what’s the next up and coming neighborhood.

-11) What I don't understand most are the buyer's that go to onsite agent’s (who work only for seller/developer) and don't consider having a buyer’s agent there with them.
+11) What I don't understand most is the buyers that go to New Construction onsite agents (who mostly work only for seller/developer as Sellers Agent) and don't consider having a buyer’s agent there with them.
 I can't tell you how many times I see intelligent buyers making awful mistakes.
 From lot selections to upgrades, the list is long.
 Even if a buyer’s agent can't save you one penny, a good agent will do many things to help you through the transaction and often notice the little things you miss.
 Just KNOWING THE PROCESS is helpful.
-An extra pair of seasoned eyes in a walk through is always benefit.
-And it's free to the buyer!
+An extra pair of seasoned eyes in a walkthrough always benefit the buyer.

-12) The main and obvious reason to hire an experienced or quality Realtor is negotiating experience.
-From sales price, due diligence money amount, home inspection, to closing problems and knowing the CURRENT MARKET CONDITIONS.
+12) The main and obvious reason to hire an experienced or quality Realtor is negotiating throughout the process.
+From sales price, due diligence money amount, home inspection, closing problems, and knowing the CURRENT MARKET CONDITIONS.
 Why go to a listing agent/dual/seller agent and try to (maybe but unlikely) save a small amount % of commission, but having NOBODY negotiate on your behalf?
 Dual agents cannot even negotiate or advocate for you, even on the home inspection report!
-Many agents don't even like to do dual agency much less cut their commission, while doing both sides of a transaction and having all the responsibility or potential liability.
+Many agents don't even like to do dual agency much less cut their commission while doing both sides of a transaction and having all the responsibility or potential liability.
 We have many highly experienced clients, that are successful business owners, international industrialist, doctors, entertainers, financial advisers, CEO's, CFO's, lawyers and engineers, etc. that understand we provide a service that is useful.

 14) After showing 1000's of homes and real estate in Raleigh NC and the surrounding Triangle area, there is an inherent wealth of knowledge an agent gains or they haven't been paying attention.
-We can't say we've seen it all, because there's always something new, but volume is experience.
+We can't say we've seen it all because there's always something new, but volume is the experience.

 The Phillip Johnson Group | eXp Realty | 919-404-SHOW